Aura Identity Theft Protection Review

 First Impressions

-We were impressed by just how easy it was to navigate Aura’s website.
+We were impressed by just how easy it is to navigate Aura’s website.
 A number of other identity theft companies we’ve reviewed could take a lesson.
-Browsing through the various packages and options was straightforward.
+Browsing through the various packages and options is very straightforward.
 That speaks well for the company’s organization and commitment to customer service.

 Aura Plans and Pricing